Home » Type » Bread » Socca (Farinata) – Chickpea Flour Flatbread Recipe

 Optional broiler: Once done you may like to add a more golden and rustic look, turn broiler to high, place skillet under broiler for about 2 minutes, until top starts to golden a bit.

-Cool & remove: Remove from the oven and let cool a few minutes.
+Cool & remove: Remove from the oven and let cool for a few minutes.
 Using a spatula gently push under and around the sides of the flatbread.
 Tip skillet to remove socca bread or carefully flip skillet over to remove.

 Serve: Cut into 4 – 8 slices or pull apart and eat.
 Socca is best eaten right away.